What are Rich Snippets and How to Get Them?

 When you create a Shopify-powered store, you choose a theme to define your website design.
 Some themes already include basic schema markup.
 However, you might want to implement a more complete and custom markup to get more informative rich snippets.

 The first way to approach structured data in your Shopify store is to edit your website’s theme code manually.
-To access your Theme files, open your Admin panel home page, select the Customize Theme tab and click the button to see customization options.
+To access your Theme files, open your Admin panel home page, go to the Online Store page, select the Customize Theme tab and click the button to see customization options.

 Adding structured data to a Shopify store by editing the website’s theme code

-Then select the Edit Code option under the Actions drop-down menu and click Customize to open the folder where your theme files are stored.
+Then, select the Edit Code option to expand the drop-down menu and click Customize to open the folder where your theme files are stored.

 Editing the website’s theme code of a Shopify store